garethnisbet/T-BOTS/README.md

 ReadGyro - Simple example to interrogate MPU-6050 sensor

+SchedulerExample - A simple example to show you how to use a schedular instead of nested loops.

 TBot_Joystick_Python_PYBLUEZ - Bluetooth joystick written in python - Requires python-bluez and Bluez